 What lessons can we learn from these customer experience statistics?

-The right customer experience platform should help brands not only better understand customers as they navigate their journeys, but they also empower teams to improve their marketing, care, and commerce experiences across your different channels, so you can stand out from the crowd as a CX leader.
+The right customer experience platform should help brands better understand customers as they navigate their journeys.
+It can also empower teams to improve their marketing, commerce, and customer care experiences across different channels and enable the brand to stand out from the crowd as a CX leader.